LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 Exercises: Debugging
 ====================

 Avast, ye scurvy dogs!
-We be needn’ ta fix yonder code!
+We be needn' ta fix yonder code!

-The cap’n in charge of clearing the shuttle for launch(code) be out with an illness, and ye be the next tech in line.
+The cap'n in charge of clearing the shuttle for launch(code) be out with an illness, and ye be the next tech in line.

 Yer job is to evaluate the code and fix any errors.
 Remember, the lives